connecticutCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Submit the record request: As earlier mentioned, requestors have three options when finding Connecticut arrest records.
 Online searches are the fastest, most convenient, and usually free.
 For mail-in requests, the requestor must write a letter to the record custodian and provide sufficient details to facilitate a record search.
 It is advisable to contact an agency before sending a mail request, especially if instructions are not published on their website.
 Generally, mail-in requests must include the letter, a money order or check for applicable fees, and a self-addressed envelope—all enclosed in a separate envelope and mailed to the record custodian's address.

 Meanwhile, for in-person record searches, the requestor must schedule an appointment with the record custodian.
-Some law enforcement agencies all walk-ins without a prior appointment, but it is prudent to call ahead and schedule a meeting.
+Some law enforcement agencies allow walk-ins without a prior appointment, but it is prudent to call ahead and schedule a meeting.
 Once at the office, the requestor must provide enough details to facilitate a search for the arrest record and pay the applicable administrative fees.
-Usually, agencies charge a nominal copying fee if a requestor wants physical copies.
+Usually, agencies charge a nominal copying fee if a requester wants physical copies.
 A requestor may also be billed for administrative time if finding the arrest record takes more than the average time.

 Obtaining Restricted Arrest Records in Connecticut